1 | Mexican west coast rattlesnake |

 One of Mexico’s most obscure rattlesnake species.
 From its discovery in 1942 until 1971, just three were found, and less than 20 have been found overall.
 This is another high altitude species, inhabiting two mountain ranges of southern Mexico: the Sierra de Monte Alto and Sierra Ajusco.
 Its closest relative is the Mexican small-headed rattlesnake, and the two are believed to have diverged 5.33 and 3.6 million years ago.

-Cross-banded mountain rattlesnakes live in pine-oak forests with a moderately thick understory, the sort of place you’d love to explore if it wasn’t for rumours of venomous snakes lurking.
+Cross-banded mountain rattlesnakes live in pine-oak forests with a moderately thick understory, the sort of scenic place you’d love to explore if it wasn’t for rumours of venomous snakes lurking.
 They eat a healthy mixture of rodents and lizards, including Sceloporus aeneus, the southern bunchgrass lizard.